Ripon International Festival

 Another major achievement was to secure one of the finest choirs in Europe for the 2004 festival.
 The thirty-eight members of the St. Nikolai Church Choir of the State Tretyakov Gallery Moscow “astonishingly young, but their voices are as old as time” (The Times) gave a breathtaking performance of the Rachmaninov Vespers in the year which marked the 400th Anniversary of the granting of the City’s Charter by King James I.

-A stream of stage and literary celebrities has also run through the programme: Sir Derek Jacobi (the Festival’s President), Geraldine McEwan, Michael Pennington, Richard Pasco, Barbara Jefford, Rohan McCullough, Liverpool Poet Adrian Henri, Michael Holroyd, Wendy Cope and Simon Armitage are among those who have appeared in Ripon.
+A stream of stage and literary celebrities has also run through the programme: Sir Derek Jacobi (the Festival’s President), Geraldine McEwan, Michael Pennington, Richard Pasco, Barbara Jefford, Rohan McCullough, Liverpool Poet Adrian Henri, Michael Holroyd, Wendy Cope, Alison Weir, Simon Armitage and Alexander McCall Smith are among those who have appeared in Ripon.
 Other popular events have included John Williams guitar, Japanese Taiko drummers, puppet theatre, Zulu dance, song and drums, jazz and folk concerts.

 The Festival also reaches out into rural areas, staging events in ancient village churches and great houses up to twenty miles distant, such as St. Mary’s Nun Monkton, one of Yorkshire’s architectural jewels, and Markenfield Hall, the superbly restored fortified medieval manor.

-Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the northern region and from as far afield as the South of England and the North of Scotland with occasional visitors from overseas.
-Spring concerts were added in 2005, 2006, 2008, 2010, 2012 and 2014 attracting capacity audiences.
+Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the northern region and from as far afield as the South of England and the North of Scotland with regular visitors from Europe.
+Spring concerts were added in 2005, 2006, 2008, 2010, 2012, 2014, 2015, and 2017, attracting capacity audiences.
 The part played by local companies and individuals as sponsors and volunteers continues to be a vital factor in its success.